pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 By the current multiprocessing pipeline, a single level of workers is used.
 The main process sends _prefetch_factor_ batches to each worker.
-Each worker prepares one batch at a time, and sends it back to the main process by worker_result_queue.
+Each worker prepares one batch at a time, and sends it back to the main process by _worker_result_queue_.
 After a batch is retrieved by the main process, another batch is sent to the appropriate worker.

 In the suggested pipeline, there are 2 levels of workers: